vsumit89/store-monitor/README.md

 The project directory is structured as follows:

-app: This is where the main application code resides.
+**app**: This is where the main application code resides.
 It's divided into subdirectories based on functionality for better organization.

-   db: Contains database-related code and configurations.
+**app/db**: Contains database-related code and configurations.

-   models: Defines data models and database schema.
+**app/models**: Defines data models and database schema.
 routes: Houses API route definitions.

-   schema: Contains Pydantic schema definitions for request and response validation.
+**app/schema**: Contains Pydantic schema definitions for request and response validation.

-   service: Holds the business logic and service layer implementations.
+**app/service**: Holds the business logic and service layer implementations.

-   utils: Contains utility modules and helper functions used throughout the application.
+**app/utils**: Contains utility modules and helper functions used throughout the application.

-   main.py: The entry point of the FastAPI application.
+**app/main.py**: The entry point of the FastAPI application.

-   images: Store system architecture diagrams and other relevant images here.
+**images**: Store system architecture diagrams and other relevant images here.

-migrations: Contains initial SQL files used for setting up the initial database tables.
+**migrations**: Contains initial SQL files used for setting up the initial database tables.

-.env.example: An example file that lists the environment variables needed for the application.
+**.env.example**: An example file that lists the environment variables needed for the application.
 Developers can copy this file and customize it for their local environment.

-docker-compose.yml: Defines the configuration for Docker Compose to set up various services required for the application.
+**docker-compose.yml**: Defines the configuration for Docker Compose to set up various services required for the application.

-Dockerfile.dev: Dockerfile for creating a development environment container.
+**Dockerfile.dev**: Dockerfile for creating a development environment container.

-Makefile: Contains useful commands for development tasks, making common tasks easily executable.
+**Makefile**: Contains useful commands for development tasks, making common tasks easily executable.

-pipeline.py: Script to load data from CSV files into DataFrames.
+**pipeline.py**: Script to load data from CSV files into DataFrames.

 ## Steps to run the project